Principal Scientist

 when I'm free |

 I'm currently a Principal Scientist at Galois, Inc..
 My research addresses problems in software reliability through advances in program analysis, computer-checkable proofs, and their combination.
-Recently I have been working on new programming languages for data privacy and secure computation.
+Recently I have been working on new programming languages for data privacy and secure computation, and new verification techniques for software defined networking.
 I used to help run and still actively collaborate with the UVM PLAID Lab.

 Publications